Curling Equipment Maintenance and Tips

 - The trailing shoe is subjected to abuse while dragging over the pebble during the delivery.
 Should you notice wear in a particular area, take the necessary precautions to reduce damage.
 Have all problems corrected promptly.
 The toe of the trailing shoe is designed to change shape.
 This design will increase the life of the shoe and increase surface area contact.
 Applying low friction materials such as toe coating to the toe will decrease drag, providing a faster trailing shoe speed.

 - Let your shoes dry fully at room temperature (remove them from your equipment bag).
 Remove the insoles from your shoes between games to aid removal of perspiration.
-Cedar shoe-trees are recommended if your feet perspire excessively.
+Additionally, cedar shoe-trees are recommended if your feet perspire excessively.

 - The wear on the black dye on the leather welt of Delux shoes is natural and not a defect.
 It can be touched up with an indelible black marker or shoe polish.